 Leases are classified as either operating leases or finance leases.
 If the lease transfers substantially all the risks and rewards of the ownership of the underlying asset, it is classified as a finance lease; otherwise, it is classified as an operating lease.
-The classification of a lease as either a finance lease or operating lease is made based on actual content of the transaction, not on the form of the lease agreement.
+The classification of a lease is determined based on actual content of the transaction, not on the form of the lease agreement.